UK Secondary · Physics · GCSE & A-Level

 Print My Lesson

 A lesson slide deck or question sheet that's ready to use.
-Spec-mapped, tiered, with a mark scheme that matches AQA's marking.
-Built by a physics teacher.
+Spec-mapped, tiered, built by a physics teacher who marks the papers.

 Use them

-Huge libraries of existing resources, useful when you want to browse.
-The tradeoff is generality — resources weren't made for your class, tier, or lesson length.
+Useful when you want to browse and pick something existing.
+The trade-off is generality — resources weren't made for your specific class, tier, or lesson length.

 Use us